 Tips & Tricks for Dealing with Difficult Behaviours

-Creative Techniques for Talking to a Loved One With Dementia: About validating and redirecting, how to cope with difficult behaviours, etc. This is a commercial website, but a worthwhile read, nevertheless.
+Creative Techniques for Talking to a Loved One With Dementia is about “validating” and “redirecting” and how to cope with difficult behaviours.
+This is a commercial website, but a simple, clear and worthwhile read, nevertheless.

 How to Recognize Pain